Ice Warriors (game show)

 Ice Warriors is a British game show which aired on ITV from 24 January to 21 March 1998 and was hosted by Dani Behr.
 It had a similar format to Gladiators, except that the games were played on an ice rink installed at the Manchester Arena.
-The show's sponsor was 7 Up.
+The show was sponsored by 7 Up.

-Although the series won a Bronze Rose for Light Entertainment at the 1998 Rose d'Or Festival, it was not successful with critics and viewers, receiving bad reviews and poor ratings.
+Although the series won a Bronze Rose for Light Entertainment at the 1998 Rose d'Or Festival, it was not successful with critics and viewers, receiving negative reviews and poor ratings.
 The show came to an end after one series.